 - 11.3.1 The scoring position for a contest landing is the final resting place of the basket.
-Published scoring periods and search periods apply. - 11.3.2 No handling assistance may be received from anyone on the ground and no one of the flight crew may leave the basket before the basket has reached its final resting place. - 11.3.3 Any retained marker must be handed over to an official at the earliest opportunity. - Unless otherwise stated in the task data, a contest landing is not permitted within 200 meters of any goal/target set by the Director or selected by the competitor or within a MMA (for penalty see distance infringements).
+Published scoring periods and search periods apply. - 11.3.2 No handling assistance may be received from anyone on the ground and no one of the flight crew may leave the basket before the basket has reached its final resting place. - 11.3.3 Any retained marker must be handed over to an official at the earliest opportunity. - 11.3.4 Unless otherwise stated in the task data, a contest landing is not permitted within 50 m of an MMA or if no MMA is set, within 200 meters of any goal/target set by the Director or selected by the competitor (for penalty see distance infringements).